-HFC Phase-down Schedule for Developed Countries
+HFC Phase-down Schedule for Developing Countries

-After the Kigali meeting a Note seeking expost facto approval of the Cabinet for the negotiating position of India with respect to the proposals for amendment to the Montreal Protocol of the Vienna Convention for Protection of Ozone Layer was submitted on 7th November, 2016.
+After the Kigali meeting a Note seeking ex- post facto approval of the Cabinet for the negotiating position of India with respect to the proposals for amendment to the Montreal Protocol of the Vienna Convention for Protection of Ozone Layer was submitted on 7th November, 2016.

-The Cabinet considered the note and approved the proposals contained in of the Cabinet Note as 30th November 2016.
+The Cabinet considered the note and approved the negotiation position on 30th November 2016.

 The success of negotiations at Kigali is a result of the spirit of collective action, accommodation and flexibility by all the parties to ensure the best possible outcome which addresses the needs of all countries and leads to maximum climate benefits.